-Hierarchy Feature Route Infrastructure Primary Pedestrian Activity Zone Footpaths on both sides of road adjacent to the Primary Pedestrian Activity Zone of 2.5 m width.
+Hierarchy Feature Desirable Route Infrastructure Minimum Route Infrastructure Primary Pedestrian Activity Zone Footpaths on both sides of road adjacent to the generators within the Primary Pedestrian Activity Zone of full width between the property line and kerb line (typically 3-4 m).
+Multiple assisted road crossings (traffic signals, zebra crossings or refuges).
+Footpaths on both sides of road adjacent to the Primary Pedestrian Activity Zone of 2 m widths.
 Assisted road crossings where required by high traffic volumes.

-Hierarchy Feature Route Infrastructure Secondary Pedestrian Activity Footpath on the side of the road adjacent to the Activity Generator of 2.5 m width.
-1.2 m with in other locations.
-Generators Assisted road crossings where required by high traffic volumes and/or pedestrian types.
+Secondary Pedestrian Activity Generators Footpath on the side of the road adjacent to the Activity Generator of 2 m width.
+Assisted road crossings at all Activity Generators Footpath on the side of the road adjacent to the Activity Generator of 1.2 m width.
+Assisted road crossings where required by high traffic volumes and/or pedestrian types.
 Tertiary Pedestrian Activity Generators Footpath on the side of the road adjacent to the Activity Generator of 1.2 m width.
 Assisted road crossings where required by high traffic volumes and/or pedestrian types.
-Primary Pedestrian Footpath on one side of the road of 1.2 m width.
-Routes Assisted road crossings at major cross streets with high traffic volumes.
+Footpath on the side of the road adjacent to the Activity Generator of 1.0 m width.
+Assisted road crossings where required by high traffic volumes and/or pedestrian types.
+Primary Pedestrian Routes Footpaths on one side of the road of 2 m width, footpath on other side of the road of 1.2 m width.
+Assisted road crossings at most cross streets.
+Wayfinding signage to Primary Pedestrian Activity Zones, Secondary and Tertiary Activity Generators for pedestrians.
+Footpath on one side of the road of 1.2 m width.
+Assisted road crossings at major cross streets with high traffic volumes.
 Wayfinding signage to Primary Pedestrian Activity Zones for pedestrians.